wasabeef/wasabeef/README.md

 - 👨‍💻 Currently Working at CyberAgent and NowDo

-- 👍 Dog and Gaming 🐶 🎮
+- 👍 Dogs and Gaming 🐶 🎮

 - ✈️ Open to Remote Job Opportunities 🍻